BaberFaisal/Salary-Prediction-from-Resumes-using-Deep-Learning-NLP-/README.md

- Deep Learning for Large-Scale Salary Prediction
+## Deep Learning for Large-Scale Salary Prediction

 This repository contains a deep learning project aimed at predicting job salaries based on resumes and job descriptions using a multi-modal neural network architecture.

-[Image of neural network architecture for text and categorical data fusion]

-## 📊 Results Summary
+##  Results Summary

 The model was trained to minimize Mean Squared Error (MSE) on the log-transformed salary.
 Below are the performance metrics recorded during the training of the final architecture: